Prozaedyus: Classification

 The first fossils of this animal were discovered in Early Miocene terrains in Argentina, and were described in 1887 by Florentino Ameghino under the species Dasypus exilis.
-Ameghino later erected the genus Prozaedyus for these remais, finding several affinities with the modern genus Zaedyus.
+Ameghino later erected the genus Prozaedyus for these remains, finding several affinities with the modern genus Zaedyus.
 In addition to Prozaedyus exilis, the type species, several other species were later attributed to the genus by Ameghino, such as the larger Prozaedyus impressum, P. humilis, P. planus and P. tennuissimus.
 All these species are mainly distinguished by its osteoderm details.
 Fossils attributed to Prozaedyus have also been found in Bolivia and Chile.

 Prozaedyus is one of the oldest members of the family Chlamyphoridae, which comprise most of the extant genera of armadillos.
 Ameghino considered this genus as an ancestor of the extant Zaedyus.